LaunchCode-Education-Archived/skills-back-end-csharp/videos/intro-to-ef-basics/README.md

 ```

 <aside class="aside-pro-tip" markdown="1">
-If you wish to start with a clean database during development -- because, let's be honest, sometimes we'll break something or want to undo a bunch of work -- perhaps the easiest thing to do is change the database name in the connection string in `appsettings.json`.
+If you wish to start with a clean database during development - because, let's be honest, sometimes we'll break something or we'll want to undo a bunch of work - perhaps the easiest thing to do is change the database name in the connection string in `appsettings.json`.
 Then you can run `dotnet ef update database` and a new, empty database will be set up with all migrations run.
 </aside>

 ## Code